German bond yields rise from two-month lows in busy week

-LONDON, Aug 3 (Reuters) - German government bond yields rose from the more than two-month lows hit in the previous session as the market steadied after a selloff in risky assets on Friday.
+LONDON, Aug 3 (Reuters) - German government bond yields drifted on Monday from more than two-month lows hit in the previous session as the market steadied after Friday's selloff in risky assets.

+With major currencies closeted in tight ranges, bonds took their cue from range-bound stocks and focused on broader trends such as the outperformance of European assets over U.S. markets.

 Bond yields for peripheral European countries like Italy rose on Friday due to month-end rebalancing flows, but overall the European bond market looked robust in July after the European Union agreed a recovery fund.